 The holidays are known for high order volume, specifically between late November and mid-December.
 Of course, volume surges can happen at any time of year, planned or not.
 Because Amazon is a marketplace with algorithms to serve customers new products, sometime sellers will see an uptick in order volume without putting significant effort into their product pages.

-For Amazon sellers, order volume increases, planned or unplanned, are a great thing until you run out of inventory.
+For Amazon sellers, order volume increases, planned or unplanned, are a great thing until you run out of stock.
+Ecommerce inventory management becomes a major focus for brands during the holiday shopping rush.

 The Problem with Stockouts on Amazon